-- (1) Represents the grant date fair value of RSUs awarded in the fiscal year ended January 2, 2021 in accordance with ASC Topic 718 disregarding any estimates of forfeitures.
-The grant date fair value is the fair market value of our common stock on the date of grant multiplied by the number of shares of common stock underlying such RSU award. - (2) Mr. Ali deferred all of his 2020 cash compensation pursuant to our Non-Employee Directors' Deferred Compensation Program under which he received stock units in lieu of cash.
+(1) Represents the grant date fair value of RSUs awarded in the fiscal year ended January 1, 2022 in accordance with ASC Topic 718 disregarding any estimates of forfeitures.
+The grant date fair value is the fair market value of our common stock on the date of grant multiplied by the number of shares of common stock underlying such RSU award.